microsoft/o365tosplunkdataimportapp/README.md

 * [Splunk 6.x Enterprise](http://www.splunk.com/)
 * Windows 7 and later, and Windows Server 2008 and later

-Note: Currently tested with Splunk Enterprise 6.0
+Note: Tested with Splunk Enterprise 6.0, 6.1 and 6.2

 ## Dependencies